Fernando Cabrera (politician)

-Fernando Cabrera (born April 18, 1964) is an American politician in the Bronx, New York.
+Fernando Cabrera (born April 16, 1964) is an American politician in the Bronx, New York.
 A Democrat, he formerly represented the 14th district in the New York City Council, including the neighborhoods of Claremont Village, Fordham, Kingsbridge, Marble Hill, Morris Heights, Mount Eden, Mount Hope, and University Heights.

 Cabrera is a socially conservative Democrat.
 He is an opponent of abortion and opposes same-sex marriage.

 Early life and education

 Cabrera was born in the Bronx to a Dominican father and Puerto Rican mother.
 He received a B.A. in Religion from Southern California College, a M.A. in Counseling from Liberty University, and a Doctorate in Education from Argosy University.

 Career

-In 2009, Cabrera challenged Maria Baez to a primary election for the Democratic nomination for 14th district in the Bronx.
-With the backing of The Bronx Democratic Committee and the endorsement of key unions, Cabrera was able to defeat the incumbent by just over 1% difference in three-way race that included Yudelka Tapia.
-Cabrera followed that by winning the general election against Republican Yessenia A. Duran and Conservative Lisa Marie Campbell.
-He won reelection in 2013.
+In 2009, Cabrera challenged Maria Baez in the Democratic primary for the 14th City Council district in the Bronx.
+He had the support of the Bronx Democratic Committee and key labor unions.
+He defeated Baez by 1.37% in a three-way race that also included Yudelka Tapia.
+In November, he won the general election against Republican Yessenia A. Duran and Conservative Lisa Marie Campbell.
+He won re-election in 2013 by a large margin.

-In 2014, Cabrera challenged Senator Gustavo Rivera in the Democratic primary, but lost 59% to 41%.
-During his primary bid against Rivera, Cabrera attracted ire for his opposition to abortion & gay marriage, as well as his apparent praise of an anti-gay Ugandan law.
-In a video posted on Youtube and later deleted, Cabrera, speaking from Uganda, said, "Gay marriage is not accepted in this country.
-Why?
-Because the Christians have assumed the place of decision-making for the nation."

-Cabrera challenged Rivera again in 2016, but lost by a larger margin, 63% to 37%.
+In 2014, Cabrera challenged Senator Gustavo Rivera in the Democratic primary but lost 59% to 41%.
+He challenged Rivera again in 2016 and lost by a larger margin, 63% to 37%.

-On September 12, 2017, Cabrera won 55% of the vote in the New York Democratic Primary election, to 35% for challenger Randy Abreu and 10% for Felix Perdomo.

-On January 11, 2018, Cabrera was elected Majority Whip and Chairman of the Committee on Governmental Operations.
+On September 12, 2017, Cabrera won 55% of the vote in the 14th district Democratic primary election, compared to 35% for challenger Randy Abreu and 10% for Felix Perdomo.
+On January 11, 2018, he was elected Majority Whip and Chairman of the Committee on Governmental Operations.

-In 2019, Cabrera announced that he was going to challenge Alexandria Ocasio-Cortez in the Democratic Primary for New York's 14th congressional district, while criticizing her embracing of democratic socialism.
-On March 1, 2020, Cabrera announced that he was ending his primary bid against Ocasio-Cortez and that he would instead be running for the position of Bronx Borough President in 2021.

-Cabrera lost this borough president race to Vanessa Gibson, the then-chair of the council's Committee on Public Safety.
-She is the first woman to hold the position of Bronx borough president.
+In 2019, Cabrera announced that he would challenge Representative Alexandria Ocasio-Cortez in the Democratic primary for New York's 14th congressional district, while criticizing her support for democratic socialism.
+On March 1, 2020, Cabrera announced that he was ending his bid against Ocasio-Cortez and that he would instead run for Bronx borough president in 2021.
+He lost the nomination to Vanessa Gibson, then chair of the council Committee on Public Safety.